 CIPS offers three professional IT designations:

-- Associate Information Technology Professional (AITP): The Pre-Professional AITP designation is for those who have recently graduated from an IT program at a university or college but don’t yet have the required experience for the I.S.P. designation.
+- Associate Information Technology Professional (AITP): AITP is considered a pre-professional designation.
+It’s for those who have recently graduated from an IT program at a university or college, but don’t yet have the required experience for the I.S.P. designation (see below).

-- Information Systems Professional (I.S.P.): Canada’s only IT designation that is recognized by law, I.S.P. status conveys to clients and employers trusted assurance of an IT professional’s knowledge and technical background.
-I.S.P. standing has been granted in Canada since 1989, and is legislated as a self-regulating designation in six provinces (British Columbia, Alberta, Saskatchewan, Ontario, New Brunswick, and Nova Scotia).
+- Information Systems Professional (I.S.P.): This is Canada’s only IT designation that is recognized by law.
+It verifies an IT professional’s knowledge and technical background.
+I.S.P. standing has existed in Canada since 1989.
+It is legislated as a self-regulating designation in six provinces (British Columbia, Alberta, Saskatchewan, Ontario, New Brunswick, and Nova Scotia).
 Other provinces are working toward introducing similar legislation.

-- Information Technology Certified Professional (ITCP): In 2008, CIPS introduced the ITCP certification, designed specifically for senior IT practitioners and academics who want to demonstrate to their employer, clients, students, and partners that, in addition to possessing IT knowledge, they understand how to effectively apply their experience to achieving organizational excellence.
+- Information Technology Certified Professional (ITCP): In 2008, CIPS introduced the ITCP certification, which is for senior IT practitioners and academics who want to demonstrate to their employer, clients, students, and partners that, in addition to possessing IT knowledge, they understand how to effectively apply their experience to achieving organizational excellence.

-Besides familiarizing yourself with CIPS, as an IT professional, you may want to learn about the ICTC, a not-for-profit national centre that consists of a network of industry associations, educational institutions, and policy makers who represent the digital economy in Canada.
-It is an independent, neutral policy advisor to Canada’s business and government sectors.
+Besides familiarizing yourself with CIPS, as an IT professional, you may want to learn about the ICTC, a not-for-profit national centre that consists of a network of industry associations, educational institutions, and policymakers who represent the digital economy in Canada.
+It is an independent, neutral policy adviser to Canada’s business and government sectors.
 A leader in technology and labour market research, ICTC specializes in building programs and solutions for the digital economy.

 To increase your chances of employment, at the interview stage, make sure you inform the employer about ICTC’s Ontario CareerConnect program.
 An employer may be eligible to receive a 50 percent wage subsidy for a candidate for up to 26 weeks.